-The total workforce in the cybersecurity field is 4.7 million, yet this growing field still suffers from a 3.4 million shortage of jobs.
-Demand for CISSPs suffers from a significant percentage of the total shortage of jobs in the cybersecurity field, with only 156,000 CISSPs worldwide.
-It’s worth noting that many cybersecurity professionals regard becoming a CISSP as a hard step due to the certification exam’s difficulty.
+The total workforce in cybersecurity is 4.7 million, yet this growing field still suffers from a 3.4 million-job shortage.
+Demand for CISSPs accounts for a significant percentage of the total shortage of jobs in cybersecurity, with only 156,000 CISSPs worldwide.
+It’s worth noting that many cybersecurity professionals regard becoming a CISSP as a hard step due to the difficulty of the certification exam.

 For this reason, we bring to you everything related to CISSP certification, what it is, its significance, and how it can help you further your career and increase your salary.
 We will give you the numbers and details about CISSPs and their job; then, we will finish the article by providing you with the best tips to prepare for the examination and how to keep ahead of your field.